 Detention Facility Planning

-***The next Public Information Meeting will be held on June 2nd at 6pm at the Edgar Fire Hall***
+***The next Public Information Presentation will be held on

 The Citizens of Carbon County have a public safety issue that must now be addressed as this issue has only worsened with passing time.
 More and more, law enforcement deputies are being pulled from their service within our County in order to transport inmates to detention facilities located up to 4 hours away.
 In this capacity, deputies may spend an entire shift outside of Carbon County.
 On District Court days, there is almost complete elimination of law enforcement coverage for the County as all of the deputies are required to transport inmates back to the County for proceedings.
 Therefore, if a crime — violent or otherwise — were to occur, response time is in the hours timeframe.
 Citizens deserve a solution providing a safer community.